AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/09_Business.rst

 .. include:: ../../global.txt

 The technical benefits of a migration from C to Ada are usually relatively straightforward to demonstrate.
-Hopefully, this booklet provides a good basis for it.
+Hopefully, this course provides a good basis for it.
 However, when faced with an actual business decision to make, additional considerations need to be taken into account, such as return on investment, perennity of the solution, tool support, etc. This section will